Poverty, Depression and Anxiety: Causal Evidence and Mechanisms. With Gautam Rao, Frank Schilbach and Vikram Patel. Science, 370 (6522), 2020.

 Pre-registration Press Coverage ('Ideas Made to Matter', MIT Sloan)

 I study discrimination against people with symptoms of depression or anxiety, common conditions linked to lower earnings and employment.
-In a communication-based problem-solving task, people pay as much to avoid depressed or anxious workers as they do to work with the college-educated.
-This is despite depressed or anxious workers being equally productive when exogenously assigned.
-Discrimination is driven partly by incorrect beliefs about such workers as well as an increase in costly effort when working with them.
-One motivation for tackling discrimination is to encourage revelation of mental illness; however, workers pay to hide mental illness in my setting even when insulated from financial consequences of discrimination.
+In a communication-based problem-solving task, people pay as much to avoid workers with clinically significant symptoms as they pay to work with the college-educated, even though symptomatic workers are equally productive when exogenously assigned.
+I find suggestive evidence for mechanisms including an increase in costly effort with such workers and lower expected task enjoyment.
+I find little evidence that tackling discrimination encourages revelation of mental illness: workers pay to hide symptoms in my setting even when insulated from discrimination’s financial consequences.

 Learning in the Household.
 With John Conlon, Malavika Mani, Gautam Rao, and Frank Schilbach.